How To Poop In The Wilderness

 They will continue down your ditch whenever they need to go.
 This should last for your entire camping trip.
 This is also a good option if you are camping with a lot of friends not interested in digging a hole every time they need to go.

 How Can You Make It As Comfortable As Possible

 For privacy, how to poop outdoors means using the underbrush.
 Keeping toilet paper in your bag to use in small amounts will increase your comfort even further.

 Whenever possible, use a big compostable bag to line a bucket with a closable lid for your own private and inexpensive toilet for solid waste.
-If you are sleeping in a nice warm tent, you will most likely not want to go out into the cold.
+If you are sleeping in a nice warm tent or hammock, you will most likely not want to go out into the cold.

 Try using a bottle for this purpose.
 Women can use a pee funnel.

 Once you have finished, just close the bottle and put it right outside of your tent.
 You can dump it the next morning in the bushes away from your camp.

 If you do not have any privacy, use a light sarong, hiking skirt or towel while you squat.
 Just wrap your chosen garment lightly around yourself.

 If there is someone with you, ask them to serve as a lookout so they can let you know if any hikers are approaching.